selendra/selendra-wiki/docs/general/faq.md

 based on the amount of SEL that are staked.
 Please see the article on [inflation](../learn/learn-staking.md/#inflation) for more information.

-### Why can't crowdloaned SEL be staked?

-DOTs contributed to a sucessful crowdloan campaign by a parachain are bonded for the entire lease period, which is two years on Polkadot.
-The crowdloaned SEL cannot be used for any other SEL utility functionalities like staking and democracy.
-In exchange to the lost staking rewards or liquidity of DOTs, the parachain team may offer rewards to the contributor.

-The utility of crowdloaned SEL is to provide a lease for a parachain.
-The utility of staked SEL is to secure the network through a reward/slash mechanism.
-Allowing crowdloaned SEL to be staked results in complex consequences like applying a slash on crowdloaned SEL that was meant to be bonded for the entire lease period of a parachain.
-In a way, the inaccessibility of crowdloaned SELs and the lack of staking rewards for the entire lease duration encourages the contributors to back projects that are valuable to the ecosystem.

 ## Governance

-### What prevents Polkadot governance from failing?

-Polkadot's governance has already been shown to work.
-Examples can be found in the runtime upgrades that have successfully taken place through on the testnets as well as in a real economic environment on [Kusama](https://guide.kusama.network) and Polkadot itself.

 It is fair to say that the field of on-chain blockchain governance is still new, and no one can claim to know exactly what the optimal version of on-chain governance is yet.
-However, Polkadot takes a brave step forward in pioneering thought-through mechanisms for evolving a blockchain.
+However, Selendra takes a brave step forward in pioneering thought-through mechanisms for evolving a blockchain.

 Blockchains need a method to adapt and evolve.
-Therefore, an on-chain governance system was necessary for the long-term success of Polkadot.
-Ultimately, it is the token holders that are responsible for preventing Polkadot's governance from failing by using their economic value and conviction to sway the progression of the protocol.
+Therefore, an on-chain governance system was necessary for the long-term success of Selendra.
+Ultimately, it is the token holders that are responsible for preventing Selendra's governance from failing by using their economic value and conviction to sway the progression of the protocol.

-### What prevents Polkadot governance from becoming plutocratic?
+### What prevents Selendra governance from becoming plutocratic?

-A savvy reader might have noticed that the answer to the previous question endowed the token holder with the ultimate responsibility to ensure that Polkadot's governance does not fail.
-By following the train of this assertion, one might assume that Polkadot's governance is susceptible to becoming ruled by a few large token holders (called _whales_ in trading parlance) and therefore become a mere plutocracy (rule of the rich).
+A savvy reader might have noticed that the answer to the previous question endowed the token holder with the ultimate responsibility to ensure that Selendra's governance does not fail.
+By following the train of this assertion, one might assume that Selendra's governance is susceptible to becoming ruled by a few large token holders (called _whales_ in trading parlance) and therefore become a mere plutocracy (rule of the rich).